 Vaccines for Seafarers

-This is perfect for seafarers since we have very short port stay.
-Additionally, we do not know when and where we will be on the coming days or weeks.
+This is perfect for seafarers since we have a very short port stay.
+Additionally, we do not know when and where we will be in the coming days or weeks.

 Other brands are also used in some cases.

-To get the inoculation, the seafarer only need to sign a vaccination consent.
+To get the inoculation, the seafarer only needs to sign a vaccination consent.

 Shipping companies are also encouraging their crew to get the inoculation as a protection against the virus.